hazelcast/hazelcast-reference-manual/src/Simulator-WritingSimulatorTest.md

 threadCount=5
 ```

 This property doesn't need to be defined on the test itself.
-It is one of the magic properties intercepted by Simulator.
+It is one of the magic properties used by the Simulator.

 ### Probabilities
 Most test require different functionality to be called, for example in the IAtomicLong case I would like to be able to do 10% writes and 90% reads.
 With the simulator this is very easy.

 In the below example a new timestep method 'get' has been added.
 ```
-class MyTest extends AbstractTest{
+public class MyTest extends AbstractTest{
   public int countersLength;

   private AtomicLong counter;